What is Asthma?

 If you have asthma, certain ‘triggers’ will cause your airways to narrow and bring on an asthma attack.
 If you have more frequent asthma episodes, it is useful to identify your triggers and reduce your exposure to them.

-Some of the most common triggers include: aerosol sprays, allergens, air pollution, bushfires, chemicals, colds and flu, depression, dust mites, exercise, certain foods, hormones, medications, mould, pets, pollen, sex and smoking.
+Some of the most common triggers include: aerosol sprays, allergens, air pollution, bushfires, chemicals, colds and flu, dust mites, exercise, certain foods, medications, mould, pets, pollen, sex and smoking.
+Some triggers cannot or should not be avoided (e.g. exercise and sex); use of a preventer medication can be helpful with managing these.

 Symptoms of asthma